The Egalité Committee has in 2018 asked the EEAS to implement the following measures:

 - EU staff members selected for posts in EU Delegations and Missions as well as staff involved in the selection process shall follow obligatory sensitivity and bias training.
 It is further recommended that local staff in Delegations and Missions should follow such training courses.

-With the best will in the world, there are some countries which will not recognize same-sex spouses and not issue diplomatic visas for them.
+There are some countries which will not recognize same-sex spouses and not issue diplomatic visas for them.
 In some cases, it may be possible for EEAS to intervene and request a same-sex spouse visa.
 In other cases, this approach is unrealistic and can create many problems.
 Possible solutions would be:

 - Staff participating in selection panels in the rotation process for posts in EU Delegations should follow obligatory sensitivity and bias training (see point 1. above) as questions for staff applying for Delegation postings often include questions on the applicant’s family situation.